Senckenberg Research Institute and Natural History Museum Frankfurt/M.

 The quaternary paleontological research focuses on the reconstruction of the organisms and the ecological conditions during the global climate fluctuations of the Ice Age era (during the past 2.6 million years).

-The central working areas of the Senckenberg Research Station for Quaternary Paleontology include studies of the biodiversity and the evolutionary changes of Quaternary animal and plant communities in key regions of Eurasia and North America.
-These aid in the reconstruction of paleoecosystems, the natural climate variability, and the increasing influence of humans.
+The central work of the Senckenberg Research Station of Quaternary Palaeontology is the investigation of the biodiversity and evolutionary changes of Quaternary animal and plant associations in key regions of Eurasia and North America.
+The research aims include the reconstruction of palaeoecosystems, which are vital to understanding natural climatic variability and the increasing impact of man on the environment.

 The research takes place under the following sections – Quaternary large mammals, Quaternary small mammals, Quaternary macrofloras, and Quaternary microfloras – in collaboration with international research groups.
 Current excavations, borehole investigations and expeditions are providing a wealth of new fossils and data.
 The analysis of Quaternary floras and faunas provides a basis for correlating sites and establishing links between climatic variability, regional and transregional biodiversity.